clusterlink-net/clusterlink/website/content/en/docs/main/tasks/operator.md

 ## The common use case

-The common use case for deploying ClusterLink on a cloud based K8s cluster (i.e., EKS, GKE, IKS, etc.) is using the CLI command:
+The common use case for deploying ClusterLink on a cloud-based K8s cluster (i.e., EKS, GKE, IKS, etc.) is using the CLI command:

 ```sh
 clusterlink deploy peer --name <peer_name> --fabric <fabric_name>
 ```

-The command assumes that `kubectl` is configured to access the correct peer (K8s cluster) and that certificates files are placed in the current working directory.
+The command assumes that `kubectl` is configured to access the correct peer (K8s cluster) and that certificate files are placed in the current working directory.
 If they are not, use the flag `--path <path>` to reference the directory where certificate files are stored.
 The command deploys the ClusterLink operator in the `clusterlink-operator` namespace and converts the peer certificates to secrets in the `clusterlink-system` namespace, where ClusterLink components will be installed.